-SANS Institute is, of course, the most known resource center for cybersecurity training, certification, and research.
+SANS Institute is the best-known resource center for cybersecurity training, certification, and research.
 The institute offers over 60 courses in virtually all areas of the cybersecurity knowledge base; their comprehensive skill roadmap can help you build a career from a basic level to a world-class expert.

-The interesting fact is that instructors of SANS are experienced practitioners who also excel in mentoring others, so after certification, you get practical skills with modern tools and technologies and a precious certificate in the cybersecurity job market.
+SANS instructors are experienced practitioners who also excel in mentoring others.
+After the certification, you get practical skills with modern tools and technologies and a precious certificate in the cybersecurity job market.
 Apart from the training programs and certification exams, SANS maintains an online Cyber Ranges facility with unique NetWars cybersecurity tournaments.

 What is SANS Grid NetWars?

-NetWars tournaments vary in formats and focus on diverse network attack and defense competencies to profoundly specialized knowledge of ISC, SCADA, and power grid security.
-Cyber range exercises help cybersecurity experts gain a practical understanding of modern attack and defense techniques.
+NetWars tournaments vary in formats and focus on diverse network attack and defense competencies.
+Cyber range exercises help cybersecurity experts gain practical knowledge of modern attack and defense techniques.
 And cyber range competitions are a great experience that allows participants to dive into a realistic cybersecurity challenge: model a cyber-attack or investigate a cybersecurity incident.

 SANS Grid NetWars is a set of digital forensics and incident response challenges arranged into a realistic digital investigation scenario.
-In short, the legend presumes that a critical infrastructure network has been hacked, and we are tasked with finding out how it happened, who the attackers were, how they harmed the infrastructure, and how we can help the target fix that.
+In short, the legend presumes that a critical infrastructure network has been hacked, and the participants have the task of finding out how it happened, who the attackers were, how they harmed the infrastructure, and how the target can fix that.

 Why did we participate in SANS NetWars?

 For us, it was an extraordinary experience.
 BSG is not known for blue-team work: we are mainly into pentesting and application security.
-We provide incident response services from time to time.
-But it is certainly not what we broadly advertise.
-So it was a little of a challenge for ourselves, and as we are constantly trying to learn something new, we could not miss this opportunity.
+We provide incident response services from time to time, but it is certainly not what we broadly advertise.
+So it was a little of a challenge for us, and as we are constantly trying to learn something new, we could not miss this opportunity.

-Today we had a very unusual experience of meeting the genuine digital forensics and incident response challenge.
+At the tournament, we had a very unusual experience of meeting the genuine digital forensics and incident response challenge.
 SANS Grid NetWars is a set of exercises that recreates an investigation of a real-life cyber security incident in an Industrial Control System environment.
 It requires the participants’ knowledge of network, system, and operational technology.
-And it looks like a team of experienced pentesters who are well-acquainted with these technologies could perform related DFIR tasks remarkably well.
+And it looks like a team of experienced pentesters who are well-acquainted with these technologies could perform related DFIR (Digital Forensics and Incident Response) tasks remarkably well.